Weston (NSW)

 How do proposed developments compare to existing housing types in the suburb of Weston?

 Recent development applications in Weston show attached dwellings contributing 25% of approvals compared to 4% of existing stock, while detached houses represent 75% of applications versus 96% of current dwellings.
 This suggests increasing densification.
-Density increases remain below national trends.
+Housing density growth is around the national average.

 Household Composition